Access a modern community of game-changing writers

 Back when quills spread ink, writers have inspired awe and intrigue.
 They wrote in the face of exile, scandal, discrimination, anonymity, incredible popularity and fame.

 They made creative claims over spectacular landscapes, from Big Sur to African deserts and Yorkshire moors.
 Others bore derelict rooms in Hotel Chelsea, or stints down and out in Paris and London.

 They created cliques, as rivals and out of an appreciation of the need to inspire each other.
 From the First Hungarian Literary Society to the Bloomsbury Group, which included Virginia Woolf and E.M.
 Forester; the only intellectual group of the time to support gay rights, women in the arts, pacifism, open marriages, uninhibited sexuality and other unconventional ideas.
 There were the Beat Poets, including Jack Kerouac and Allen Ginsberg among others; who used hallucinogenic drugs to achieve higher consciousness, as was meditation and Eastern religion.

 However in the age of digital publishing, some of that magic has faded.
-Artists are often working two jobs to get by wiht little time for frolicking, fast paced digital content rarely allow them to delve deep enough to move minds, and the objectivity of stories is lost as content marketing becomes the backbone of so many publications.
+Artists are often working two jobs to get by with little time for frolicking, fast-paced digital content rarely allows them to delve deep enough to move minds, and the objectivity of stories is lost as content marketing becomes the backbone of so many publications.

 So one writer based in London, our patron Jessica Burdon, sought to bring back some of the magic to the world of words.